Fernando-Benegas/ldap-server-example/README.md

-Ldap server for deployemnt
+# Ldap server for deployment

-This is just an example of how to deploy a simple ldap server on kubernetes.
+This is an example of how to deploy a simple ldap server on kubernetes.
 It is configured with an initial bootstrap LDIF that creates two sample users (jdoe and asmith) with traefik.io domain.

-#Deployment
+## Openldap server deployment

-Apply all manifests:
+Apply the manifests:

 ```shell
 kubectl apply -f https://raw.githubusercontent.com/Fernando-Benegas/ldap-server-example/refs/heads/main/k8s/ldap.yaml
 ```

 Verify the pod is running:

 ```shell
 kubectl get pods -n ldap